lowRISC/opentitan/doc/rm/register_tool/index.md

 On the right are the typedef structs that gather the `q` and `qe`s into one output bundle, and receive the bundled `d` and `de` inputs.

-The addess decode and TL-UL 1:N adapter shown at the bottom are created only if the register definition includes one or more `window:` descriptions.
+The address decode and TL-UL 1:N adapter shown at the bottom are created only if the register definition includes one or more `window:` descriptions.
 Each window is given its own TL-UL connection and the implementation must provide a device interface.

 It is notable that in the current definition, each field of a register has its own register instantiation.